Lasith Malinga: Early years

 Malinga grew up in modest circumstances in Rathgama, a coastal village situated 12 km northwest of Galle.
 He often played cricket with friends on the sand banks and coconut groves by a river in his cricket-obsessed village.
 His father Separamadu Milton, is a retired bus mechanic who worked out of the Galle depot.

-He had his education at three schools, namely Mahinda College, Galle; Vidyaloka College, Galle and Vidyathilake Vidyalaya, Thiranagama.
-Malinga had his primary education at Vidyathilake Vidyalaya in Thiranagama, a school situated near by his village.
-He married Tanya Perera in 2010.
+He had his education at three schools, namely: Mahinda College, at Galle; Vidyaloka College, at Galle too; and Maha Vidyalaya at Thiranagama, situated nearby his village.

 After passing the grade 5 Scholarship Examination in 1993, he entered Vidyaloka College, Galle for his secondary education, where he started his cricket career.
 Here Malinga was discovered by former Sri Lankan paceman Champaka Ramanayake.
 Champaka, so impressed by Malinga's raw ability, invited him to join the Galle Cricket Club.
 Champaka also helped him to join the first XI cricket team of Mahinda College, Galle.
 Joining Mahinda College was the turning point of his cricket career and he was helped by some of its distinguished Old boys.
 A short-lived attempt to make Malinga's action more upright led to much reduced pace and failing accuracy.
 Malinga promptly returned to his natural action with success, and with great encouragement from Ramanayake.

-He didn't pick up hard-ball cricket until relatively in his teenage but his talent was discovered by fast bowling coaches Champaka Ramanayake and Anusha Samaranayake.
+He didn't pick up hard-ball cricket until relatively in his teenage years but his talent was discovered by fast bowling coaches Champaka Ramanayake and Anusha Samaranayake.
 Both of them brought him to the domestic system and nurtured him during his early years.

 On his first hard-ball game, in inter-village match at the local ground of Rathgama, he dismissed Kumaraiya, flying the off stump, making it his first leather-ball wicket.
 During club cricket, he got nicknamed daakaththa (the sickle) by his teammates.

+He practices Buddhism and he married Tanya Perera in 2010.